By now, it's clear that creating great visual content is critical for marketers -- and that's especially true on social media.

 See how easy it is to create and share visual content?
 Of course, mastering these apps will require a bit of practice, but if you're unsure where to start, just look around you -- that's what we did when we tried each of them.

 Think about your marketing goals for this year.
-Then, ask yourself what kind of visual content -- format and subject, for example -- will help you accomplish them.
+Then, ask yourself what kind of photos will help you accomplish them.
 From there, you can pick and choose the best apps from this list.

 So start getting visual.
 We can't wait to see what you create.